We might be in the 'local restriction tier system' but the property market is still open, as are estate agents.

 “I would suggest taking a notepad and pen to each viewing to jot down questions,” says Parker.

 “By the time I had looked around the home I had forgotten some important questions I had about things like the boiler and other key features."

-Most estate agents are limiting the number of people who are allowed to attend viewings to a maximum of two people at a time.
+Estate agents may limit the number of people who are allowed to attend viewings to a maximum of two people at a time.